chunkaichang/til/python/logging.md

 ## Filter objects
 - Filter provides sophisticated control of event filtering (beyond log levels, e.g., by logger names).
 It can also be used to inject app-specific data as log record attributes, which can then be accessed by formatters.

+## Other usages
+- When debugging specfic functions, we can also decorate the original functions with logging capabilities.
+See this [post](https://martinheinz.dev/blog/24) by Martin Heinz and the [decorator](decorators.md) note.

 ---